List of The Mummy (film series) characters: Ming Guo

 General Ming Guo (Russell Wong) was the Emperor's second-in-command and his most trusted friend.
 He was sent to find Zi Yuan, a sorceress who could grant the Emperor immortality, and he fell in love with her upon first sight.
-The Emperor ordered Ming Guo to never touch Zi Yuan, but they embraced, and he impregnated her with a daughter, Lin.
+The Emperor ordered Ming Guo to never touch Zi Yuan, but they embraced and she become pregnant with his daughter, Lin.
 For this treachery, Ming Guo was executed, but not before Zi Yuan placed a curse on the Emperor that turned him into stone.
 Ming Guo was then buried under the Great Wall of China.
 2,000 years later, Ming Guo was resurrected by Zi Yuan to lead an undead army consisting of the Emperor's enemies buried under the wall with him against the also resurrected Emperor's Terracotta Army.
 Although Zi Yuan was killed at the Emperor's hands, he and his army were ultimately defeated.
 Victorious, Ming Guo and his army moved onto a presumably blissful afterlife, where he would spend eternity with Zi Yuan, but not before he saw his daughter for the first and the last time.
-Ming Guo can safely be considered the first willing undead ally of the O'Connells in The Mummy series.

 General Yang

-General Yang (Anthony Wong) is a commander of a Chinese military faction, possibly part of the recently defeated Collaborationist Chinese Army allied with the Empire of Japan.
+General Yang (Anthony Wong) is a commander of a Chinese paramilitary faction, possibly part of the recently defeated Collaborationist Chinese Army allied with the Empire of Japan.
 Alternatively he may have been a renegade Kuomintang officer due to his German-style uniform, American Jeeps and captured Red Army weapons.
 He was the Emperor's supporter and set up the Emperor's revival and followed him to Shangri-La with his assistant Choi.
 He dies with Choi when they get crushed at the end of the film.

 Mad Dog Maguire

-Mad Dog Maguire (Liam Cunningham) is a pilot (though he shouldn't be) and an old friend of Rick O'Connell.
+Mad Dog Maguire (Liam Cunningham) is a pilot and an old friend of Rick O'Connell.
 He helps the O'Connells make their way to Tibet on their journey to Shangri-La.
 He also has a serious drinking problem.
-He returns at the end of the movie to provide covering fire for the O'Connells and Jonathan, wanting to go someplace where there are no mummies, gives him his club.
+He returns at the end of the film to provide covering fire for the O'Connells and Jonathan, wanting to go someplace where there are no mummies, gives him his club.